 The breadth of the new ventures in motion here is impressively broad: think renewable and wireless energy, medical devices, ITC and biotech, for starters.
-Companies such as Coleface, a trading network built by traders for traders; Endura Technologies, which optimises power delivery and energy distribution; Zeeko, which helps parents and teachers to help children protect themselves online, and 4AM, which builds property portals.
+Companies such as Coleface, a trading network built by traders for traders; Zeeko, which helps parents and teachers to help children protect themselves online, and 4PM, which builds property portals.
 It can also count over 80 companies among its alumni.

 UCD outlines its four innovation themes thusly: inspiring creative and innovative graduates; putting knowledge to work through applied research; partnering with industry and the public sector, and growing and supporting new business.
 NovaUCD is doing all of this and more.
 Expect great things.